camilledlmt/midjourney-bias-exploration/README.md

 <br>

 <p align="justify">
 The landscape of the banlieues is deeply intertwined with France's post-war urban design choices.
 Following World War II, a housing crisis gripped the nation due to a surge in urban migration and wartime destruction.
-In response, the government launched a large-scale social housing program (HLM) in the 1950s, under the ["Plan Courant"](https://francearchives.gouv.fr/fr/pages_histoire/39082).
+In response, the government launched a large-scale social housing program (HLM) in the 1950s, under the Plan Courant (1953).
 This ambitious plan resulted in the construction of vast housing estates, known as "grands ensembles," on the outskirts of major cities.
 These estates were dominated by high-rise apartment buildings ("barres"), built with the aim of providing affordable and modern housing for a rapidly growing population.
 </p>

 <br>